If you want to get noticed and get job offers in your interviews, this article is going to help.

 She had experience selling, but she had never sold to software developers.
 And in this new position, that’s who she would be selling to.

 So to address this concern of the employer, I recommended she make a comparison.

 At some point, she had never sold to her current clientele either, right?
 (In this case, it was other types of engineers).

-So I told her to explain how she learned to sell to those people, with no experience, and then using that to show them she would be able to learn to sell to this new client-base as well.
+So I told her to explain how she learned to sell to those people with no experience, and then leverage that to show the employer that she would be able to learn to sell to this new client base as well.